Background on Forms

 Adding new fields to your forms

-You can use the arrows to add in new fields and rearrange the order that the fields appear in.
+You can use the arrows to add in new fields and rearrange the order that the fields appear in from the "available fields" section.

 You can also mark certain fields as "required".
 This means that the form will not update until required fields are entered, which can be useful for ensuring data integrity.